abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getControl(name='__ac_password').value = default_password
     >>> browser.getControl(name='submit').click()

-We then test that we are still on the portal front page:

-    >>> browser.url == portal_url
-    True

-And we ensure that we get the friendly logged-in message:
+We ensure that we get the friendly logged-in message:

     >>> "You are now logged in" in browser.contents True

+Let's go to the portal root.

+    >>> browser.getLink('Home').click()

 Basic use of Smart Link
 =======================